PyCaribbean/pycaribbean-code-of-conduct/Staff Procedure for incident handling.md

 -------------------------------------------------------------------------------------------------
 Be sure to have a good understanding of our Code of Conduct policy, which can be found here: [https://us.pycon.org/2013/about/code-of-conduct/](https://us.pycon.org/2013/about/code-of-conduct/)

 Also have a good understanding of what is expected from an attendee that wants to report a harassment incident.
-These guidelines can be found here: [/2013/about/code-of-conduct/harassment-incidents/](/2013/about/code-of-conduct/harassment-incidents/)
+These guidelines can be found here: [Pycon code of conduct and harassment-incidents](https://us.pycon.org/2013/about/code-of-conduct/harassment-incidents/)

 Try to get as much of the incident in written form by the reporter.
 If you cannot, transcribe it yourself as it was told to you.
 The important information to gather include the following: